MORRIS'S Caerleon Directory, 1862

 Phillips Joseph, cottage farmer, Pantsoar, Llangattock Juxta

-Powell Thomas, postmaster, saddle and harness maker, Market street
+Powell Thomas, postmaster, saddle and harness maker, Market

 Price William, maltster, Back Hall street